 Avoid Anonymous Components With the displayName Property

-The React dev tools are great and you should use them, they’ll make your life as a React dev easier, trust me.
+The React dev tools are great and you should use them.

 You can search for a component and view the values of its props and state, even other hooks too.